hieronymusBusch/alexander-busch.eu/content/authors/admin/_index.md

 highlight_name: false
 ---

 I am currently preparing for a PhD in economics as pre-doc at IZA Bonn and incoming visiting student researcher at UC Berkeley.
 Previously, I studied Economics and Sociology at LSE, Heidelberg University, and Goethe University Frankfurt.
-I grew up in Gelnhausen, a lovely old town situated in the Hessian Kinzig Valley east of Frankfurt.
+I grew up in Gelnhausen, a lovely town situated in the Hessian Kinzig Valley east of Frankfurt.

-My interests are in the fields of Public and Labour Economics, especially inequality and labour market institutions such as trade unions, work councils, and schools.
-I have written my two bachelor theses on the regional inequalities of the pandemic and welfare policy.
-My master thesis centered on the question of whether ''compressing'' education (same content in fewer years) has an impact on labour market outcomes of students.
-Since 2019, I have worked as research and teaching assistant on a range of quantitative projects which may broadly be summarised under the umbrella term of ''applied microeconomics'' (e.g. in gender and environmental economics, demography).
+My interests are in Micro Economics and Labour Economics - especially education and industrial relations.
+One example that demonstrates this interest is my master thesis on the whether ''compressing'' education (same content in fewer years) has an impact on labour market outcomes of students.
+Another project I am pursuing is to use administrative data to better understand factors contributing to the decline of organised labour since the 1980's.

 Outside academia, I had the privilege to work on evidence-based policy design as intern in the German Ministry of Finance, and the German and Hessian Parliaments.

-In my free time, I enjoy music festivals, playing and watching football, reading, and supporting people in their efforts to democratise their work places.
+In my free time, I started playing the piano (again), enjoy music festivals, playing and watching football, reading, and supporting people in their efforts to democratise their work places.